Nirah: Associations with other deities

 Nirah was regarded as the messenger (šipru) of Ištaran, though not as his sukkal, as this role instead belonged to the god Qudma.
 Ištaran could also be regarded as Nirah's father.
 They usually appear together in god lists, and in one late commentary they are identified with each other.
 In a single case, Nirah is listed as a member of the court of Shamash rather than Ištaran.
 Most likely the first millennium BCE theologians from Sippar responsible for the composition of the inscription addressing him as such relied on the fact that his master was well known as a judge deity, similarly to Shamash.

 Nirah could also be associated with various gods of the underworld, for example Ningishzida.
-In a single Old Babylonian god list Ishara appears right after him, possibly due to their shared association with snakes.
+In a single Old Babylonian god list Išḫara appears right after him, possibly due to their shared association with snakes.

 In the myth Enki's Journey to Nippur, Nirah acts as the punting pole of the boat of the eponymous god.

 No known source indicates that Nirah had a wife or children.